Provider registration (NDIS Providers)

 NDIS providers that deliver specialist disability accommodation, use restrictive practices, or develop behaviour support plans must also be registered.

-NDIS providers in Victoria, Australian Capital Territory, Tasmania, Queensland, and the Northern Territory can continue to register through the NDIA until the NDIS Commission starts operating in their state or territory from July 2019 or 2020.
+NDIS providers in Victoria, Australian Capital Territory, Tasmania, Queensland, the Northern Territory and Western Australia can continue to register through the NDIA until the NDIS Commission starts operating in their state or territory from July 2019 or 2020.

 NDIS participants who self-manage the supports and services in their plan, have someone else to do it for them (a plan nominee), or use a registered plan manager can access services from registered or unregistered providers (except for those supports that require registration with the NDIS Commission).